TycheOrg/Tyche/README.md

 var name = g.Generate("Non-existent Category", false);
 ```
 ###GetAvailableCategories
-Gets the list of categories availble from the source.
+Gets the list of categories available from the source.
 ```c#
 var g = new Generator();